 Girraween Veterinary Hospital are excited to announce our new discounted mature age desexing 'No Hump Day Wednesday'.
 Every Wednesday, all mature age desexing prices will be discounted!
-This is a saving of $65 for female speys and $35 for male castrates.
+This is a saving of about $65 for female speys and $35 for male castrates.
 Bookings are essential.

 Desexing is performed by veterinarians in sterile conditions under full general anaesthesia.
 In females the ovaries and uterus are completely removed.
 In males, both testes are removed, eliminating the source of sperm and the main source of the male sex hormone, testosterone.
 We do recommend that your pet stays quiet days following their procedure but in most cases are fully recovered from the surgery within one week.